 Expect clients and colleagues invited to the dinner to bring their spouses along, so account for them when you make your guest list.

-- Make The Business Dinner Count: A business dinner is a great place to talk business and cut deals against a more relaxed backdrop.
+- Make It Count A business dinner is a great place to talk business and cut deals against a more relaxed backdrop.
 Business dinners should lead to profitable future connections.

 Choosing a restaurant cuts down on the amount of time and money spent in finding caterers, cleaners, and decorators that you might have had to handle.